 Star Doris Day dominates Midnight Lace from her terrorized fogwalk through a London Peasouper to the final nighttime closeup on her mascara-smeared features.
 Building emotionally off her dramatic co-starring role in Alfred Hitchcock’s 1956 remake of The Man Who Knew Too Much, where screen everyman Jimmy Stewart, as her doctor-husband, forcefeeds Day as his hysterical wife a handful of sedatives, Day’s Kit Preston struggles to be taken seriously while yet another telephone call harrowingly looms, every sudden ring from the room’s oppressive silence successively building to the psychological crisis depicted on the film’s poster (and on Kino Lorber’s Blu-ray cover).
 As revealed in Kat Ellinger’s informative commentary accompanying the Blu-ray, the considerable stress of the role — and more directly in filming that scene — caused a real-life breakdown for the actress, past associations with a former abusive husband proving too much in playing this role.
 And although Doris Day would never attempt a dramatic role of this nature again, the screen evidence of Midnight Lace against the actress’s always assured work in musicals like The Pajama Game (1957) and romantic comedies like Pillow Talk (1959) testify to the depth and range of her talent.
 Joining the glamor of her persona with the darker (and easily overlooked) edges of her personality, Doris Day proved a brilliant choice for Midnight Lace-embodying the emotional point where the suspense film and the women’s picture artistically meet.

 As mentioned, Kino Lorber’s Blu-ray includes an always welcome Kat Ellinger commentary track, the writer and film historian offering her usual level of insight into Midnight Lace’s production details along with its historical and artistic context.
-Drawing connections to the subsequently emerging genre tropes of the Italian Giallo film — Midnight Lace’s nail-biting use of the telephone and the suspenseful revelations and withholding red herrings of the black-gloved killer proving particularly influential — along with unravelling the thematic threads of sexuality, repression, and marital discord, Ellinger successfully argues Midnight Lace’s intersection between noir and romance, shock and sheen.
+Drawing connections to the subsequently emerging genre tropes of the Italian Giallo film — Midnight Lace’s suspenseful use of the telephone and the revelations and red herrings of the black-gloved killer proving particularly influential — along with unravelling the thematic threads of sexuality, repression, and marital discord, Ellinger successfully argues Midnight Lace’s intersection between noir and romance, shock and sheen.
 Available for viewing in both a 1.78:1 and the more unusual 2.01:1 aspect ratio, one imagines Midnight Lace may benefit from the choice of its viewing — either as a claustrophobic thriller or as an expansive soaper — but ultimately satisfies whichever way one looks at it.

 The images used in this review are credited to DVDBeaver but do not reflect the image quality of Kino Lorber’s Blu-ray as they are taken from an earlier Blu-ray release.
 They are used solely as visual reference to the film.
 Special thanks to Kino Lorber for providing a review copy.